PencilTester-01/SailPointLab/ReadMe.md

 After running the above commands the scritps can be found at:
 - `/usr/local/tomcat/webapps/identityiq/WEB-INF/database`
 - `ls`

--
-The one I will be using is 8.1 mysql, if you installed a different version of SQL at the beginging please adjust accordingly
+The script I used was 8.1 mysql, if you installed a different version of SQL at the beginging please adjust accordingly

 **Login into mysql and Run script**
 This will do all the heavy lifting for you